 EVERY FAMILY’S STORY (Luke 15) – The story of “the man with two sons” is the essence of the gospel.
 It is a simple story, really, replayed throughout history and replicated every day in urban centers, small towns, and rural areas.
 A father is raising two sons.
 The elder son is responsible, obedient, and hardworking.
 The younger son longs long to leave home and explore the freedom in the world “out there.”
 The father loves both sons, even though they sorely try his patience.

 This story is often called the story of the “prodigal” son, but as Tim Keller has famously shown us in the book The Prodigal God, it is really the story of a prodigal father – a man whose love is big enough to encompass the failings of both sons.
-How does this story affect my life and yours in 2017?
-Watch for five posts on this story on Wednesdays beginning on May 24.
+How does this story affect my life and yours in 2021.

 WHAT IS SPIRITUAL FORMATION?
-If you are interested in the general topic of Spiritual Formation, you might want to check out 14 entries I have written for the Daily Devotional booklet, Words of Hope (from February 1, 2016 to February 14.
-You can find them online on the Words of Hope website (If the link is broken, here is the address: woh.org/word/devotionals/) As usual, these are my very personal reflections about how a belief system needs to be supported by a personal, intimate relationship with God and training to become more like Jesus.
+If you are interested in the general topic of Spiritual Formation, you might want to check out 14 entries I have written for the Daily Devotional booklet, Words of Hope, You can find them online on the Words of Hope website (If the link is broken, here is the address: woh.org/word/devotionals/) Look for Karen Bables (alphabetized by first name) the list of authors As usual, these are my very personal reflections about how a belief system needs to be supported by a personal, intimate relationship with God and training to become more like Jesus.
 Perhaps they will be helpful to you.

-CRUNCHING THE NUMBERS Current statistics: The livingasapprentices blog has been viewed over 34,000 times by viewers around the world.
+CRUNCHING THE NUMBERS – Current statistics: The livingasapprentices blog has been viewed over 64,400 times by viewers in 144 countries around the world.
 If you have been blessed by this blog, please recommend it to your friends: www.livingasapprentices.com